vladiiancu/Brain/Books.md

 > "Knowing where you want to go and what your values are can be essential to getting there, to ensuring that all of your interests and concerns are factored into fast-moving decisions, and to avoiding later regrets about being less than clear-minded."
 > <cite> --The Leadership Moment, Michael Useem </cite>

+  #growth
+  > "If you cannot risk, you cannot grow.
+If you cannot grow, you cannot become your best.
+If you cannot become your best, you cannot be happy.
+If you cannot be happy, what else matters?"
+  > <cite> --Risking, Dr. David Viscott </cite>